 - Stay off your 3G/4G network so you won’t drive up your data usage

-- Maximise your voice minutes by using free voice apps such as Skype or Viber while tapping into Wi-Fi
+- Maximise your voice minutes by using free voice apps such as WhatsApp, Skype or Viber while tapping into Wi-Fi

 #4 Hoarding Your Money in a Place Other Than a Bank

-Every now and then you’ll hear about someone who saved up their cash for years underneath their mattress or in a coffee tin only to have go up in smoke in a home fire or get stolen during a break-in.
+Every now and then you’ll hear about someone who saved up their cash for years underneath their mattress or in a coffee tin only to have it go up in smoke in a home fire or get stolen during a break-in.

-What’s ironic about that is that some people mistakenly think that banks are bloodthirsty entities that drain your financial lifeblood like some vampire – so they think their money is safer with them than in some bank vault.
+What’s ironic about that is that some people mistakenly think that banks are bloodthirsty entities that drain your financial lifeblood like some vampires – so they think their money is safer with them than in some bank vault.

 - Deposit Insurance Scheme (DIS): In the event that the bank fails or someone stages a multi-million dollar heist on your bank, the DIS insures up to $50,000.

-- Physical protection: The best thing about putting your money in a bank is that it’s safe!
+- Physical Protection: The best thing about putting your money in a bank is that it’s safe!
 You don’t have to worry about it going up in a house fire or getting stolen.